 Argentina

 Surrogacy Insights

-Argentina stands at the forefront of the global surrogacy landscape, offering a unique combination of legal provisions and emerging trends that shape the practice within its borders.
-At the heart of this dynamic environment lies Buenos Aires, the vibrant capital city, which serves as an autonomous entity within the country’s legal framework.
+Until early 2024, Argentina was at the forefront of the global surrogacy landscape, offering a unique combination of legal provisions and emerging trends that shaped the practice within its borders.
+Buenos Aires, the vibrant capital city, played a central role as an autonomous entity within the country’s legal framework, making it a key hub for surrogacy arrangements.

 • The child must be born within the Autonomous City of Buenos Aires.

-• The surrogate must sign an agreement, in front of a Notary, and before any treatment begins.
-The agreement must have a provision stating she does not intend to create a child for herself and does not wish to raise the child herself and that she recognizes that the intended parents intend to create and raise the child themselves and be recognized as parents of the child.
+• The surrogate must sign an agreement with a Notary, before any treatment.
+This agreement must include a provision stating that she does not intend to create a child for herself, does not wish to raise the child, and recognizes that the intended parents will create, raise, and be recognized as the child’s parents.

-• Similarly, the intended parents must sign the agreement before a Notary.
-They must acknowledge their intent to create and raise the child as their own and be recognized as the parents of the child.
+• Similarly, the intended parents must sign the agreement before a Notary, acknowledging their intent to create and raise the child as their own and to be recognized as the child’s parents.

-This groundbreaking decision paved the way for legal recognition of parental rights in surrogacy cases, enabling intended parents to have their names entered on the original birth certificate.
+This groundbreaking decision paved the way for legal recognition of parental rights in surrogacy cases, allowing intended parents to have their names entered on the original birth certificate.

+Argentina